onepf/OpenIAB/README.md

     ```

 2. Map the SKUs if required.
-   Remember, Samsung Apps describes an item it terms of Item Group ID and Item ID.
+   Remember, Samsung Apps describes an item in terms of Item Group ID and Item ID.

    ```java
    //format "group_id/item_id"